 Red pandas are a small arboreal mammal found in the montane forests of the Himalayas and major mountain ranges of southwestern China (Nepal, India, Bhutan, China and Myanmar).
 These strange carnivores have formidable teeth and a pseudo thumb that they use to consume a diet of mostly bamboo.
 Their striking red, white and black fur helps them to camouflage in the shadowed nooks of the trees amongst reddish moss and white lichens.

-There are two recognized subspecies.
-Ailurus fulgens (at the Oregon Zoo) are found in the western range (India, Nepal, Myanmar) and are smaller with lighter fur.
-Ailurus refulgens are found in the eastern range (China) and are larger with darker fur.
+There are two recognized species.
+Himalayan red pandas, ailurus fulgens (at the Oregon Zoo) are found in the western range (India, Nepal, Myanmar) and are smaller with lighter fur.
+Chinese red pandas, ailurus styani, are found in the eastern range (China) and are larger with darker fur.

 The life of a red panda

 Red pandas are great climbers that spend most of their time in the trees, assisted by flexible ankles, semi-retractable claws, and a long tail.
 Even though they come from a long line of carnivores and still retain their carnivore teeth and stomachs, they eat a diet made up of mostly bamboo leaves.
 To cope with this lower quality diet, they eat only the most nutritious, tender leaves and can actually become dormant, lowering their metabolic rate for short spells to conserve energy.
 Red pandas are often solitary in their native habitat but will come together to breed once they reach about 18 months of age.
 They typically have a litter of one or two, but sometimes up to four, cubs.
 Cubs stick with their mother until they are full grown at about one year old.
 Red pandas start to show their age around 10-12 years old but have been known to live beyond 20 years.

 Red panda conservation